mondus/mondus.github.io/teaching/COM4521/index.md

 In response to student feedback the number of assignments has been reduced to a single assignment which reflects the reduced number of learning objectives for the module.
 The assignment will be released Monday the 28th February 2022 (week 4) and is due 17:00 on Wednesday 25th May (week 13).
 The assignment forms 80% of your mark.
 You are expected to ask for feedback on your assignment work during the scheduled lab classes.

-The remaining 20% of the module mark is from two mole quizes which can be taken remotely **only at the specified times**
+The remaining 20% of the module mark is from two mole quizes which must be completed under exam conditions.
+I.e. Within the specified locations with the lock down browser under invigilation from demonstrators.

-* Week 5 - TBC
+* Week 5 - 08/03/2022 13:00 in Diamond Computer Room 3
-* Week 10 - TBC
+* Week 10 - 03/05/2022 13:00 in Computer room A04, Alfred Denny Building

+Quizes will take 40m (must be completed within the hour) and be multiple choice in a simmilar format to the weekly lab question.

 ## DDP students and Staff Candidates